 ABOUT

 Born amidst a widespread longing to reawaken the gatherings for traditional music and dance that were held in stasis by the pandemic, Delhaven is a young, traditional Gaelic band hailing from rural, mainland Nova Scotia.
 Rapidly garnering the attention of ethnomusicologists, they have become an in-demand resource for local dance communities and grasped the intrigue of music lovers alike.
-Delhaven takes its’ name from the tiny fishing and farming community in Kings Co., Nova Scotia where one of the musicians, Jenny, was reared up.
+Delhaven takes its’ name from the tiny fishing and farming community in Kings Co., Nova Scotia where one of the musicians, Jenny, was reared up, and where they began to craft music together.

 Much of the music has been passed down by older family members and mentors, and some of it has been sourced from the collections of Nova Scotian musicologists like Helen Creighton and Carrie Spinney Grover.
-Several selections have been brought back from Jenny and Katie’s days studying music in Ireland, and there are some original compositions included for good measure!
+Several selections have been brought back from Jenny’s days studying music in Ireland, and there are some original compositions included for good measure.

 art courtesy of Bear River painter Aoife McCauley